unyankee/unyankee.github.io/about.md

 ## Who am I?

-I am a passionate and driven Graphics Programmer with hands-on experience in real-time rendering, shader development, and game engines such as Unity and Unreal Engine 4.
+I am a passionate and self-driven Senior Graphics Programmer with hands-on experience in real-time rendering, shader development, and game engines.
 My love for graphics programming fuels my curiosity, and I’m constantly experimenting with cutting-edge rendering techniques through personal projects.
 I am always striving to improve, learning from every challenge and refining my skills along the way.

+I also double as a GFX/Tools programmer, for those tools that might benefit from the GPU

 In addition to my technical expertise, I thrive in collaborative environments.
 I believe teamwork, with its diverse perspectives, is key to pushing creative boundaries and achieving remarkable results.
 I enjoy working alongside others, as it allows for mutual learning and enables us to overcome complex visual challenges together.